module specification

 Module summary

-This module focuses on the practice of haematology in a clinical setting.
+This module focuses on the practice haematology in a clinical setting.
 Providing the understanding and knowledge of the theory and practice of haematology.
 The module also explores the epidemiology, causes, consequences and monitoring of haematological and haemostatic disease.
 A focus on QA/QC, GLP and BSH guidelines for current practice.
+The aims of this module are:

 Syllabus